AntoDono/SITHS-Coding-Competition-2024/Skibidi Whalen/description.md

-# Problem 5: Shortest Path
+# Problem 5: Skibidi Whalen

 Mr. Whalen is stuck in a maze and needs to use the bathroom, but he cannot find the exit.
 Help him determine if there is a valid solution to the maze.